solrex/caffe-mobile/README.md

 > NOTE: Cmake version 3.7.2 builds faster lib than version 3.5.1 (verified on Ubuntu 16.10/Android NDK r14).
 Don't know why.
 So please use a newer cmake if you can.

+> NOTE: NDK version r16+ is not supported.
+NDK r16 moves all standalone headers to [unified headers](https://android.googlesource.com/platform/ndk/+/ndk-release-r16/CHANGELOG.md).
+It causes a lot of cross compile problems which I cannot resolve.
+See issue [#52](https://github.com/solrex/caffe-mobile/issues/52).

 # For iPhone or iPhone Simulator

 ## Step 1: Build Caffe-Mobile Lib with cmake